AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 | 1 to 20 million | 1 million |
 | Over 20 million | 5% of total |

 More detailed information about each [!DNL Profile] can be seen by selecting the [!DNL Profile] ID.
-To learn more about a profile's details, please read the [[!DNL Real-time Customer Profile] user guide](../../profile/ui/user-guide.md#profile-detail).
+To learn more about a profile's details, please read the [[!DNL Real-Time Customer Profile] user guide](../../profile/ui/user-guide.md#profile-detail).

 ![The sample profiles for the segment definition are highlighted.
 Sample profile information includes the profile ID, the first name, the last name, and the person's email.](../images/ui/overview/segment-details-profiles.png)